-In addition, the Section mode provides useful Section management commands.
+In addition, the Section mode provides useful Section management commands similar to those of the Section Arrange mode.
 These are described in the following sections.

 16.3.2 Creating Sections

 You can create a new Section directly in the Song view.